-A Good chimney sweep should be able to give you good basic information on the use of your appliance and fuel.
+A professional chimney sweep should be able to give you good basic information on the use of your appliance and fuel.
 This advice may well save you the cost of their visit in fuel savings each year.

 *** Just remember if your chimney is clean it will not catch fire (because there is nothing in it to burn!) ***

 Both the National Association of Chimney Sweeps (NACS) and Solid Fuel Association (SFA) strongly recommend:

 1. smokeless fuel systems be swept once a year.

 2. bituminous (normal house coal) coal twice a year,

 3. wood quarterly ie. four times a year.